eltiffster/ENGL508Notebook/Week 2/week2.md

 * Though it purported to be democratizing ("Good Taste for All!"), the things the Arts & Crafts made were too expensive (_because_ of the craftsmanship) for anyone but the upper and upper-middle classes to buy
 *Was not (perhaps could never hope to be) wholly independent of industrial capital: often relied on patronage/investment from upper-MC/factory owners for start-up costs or to produce their works
-* (sometimes in theory, though not always in practice) privileged the handmade over machine-made ..*for some Arts and Crafts proponents, it was less against machines in general and more about the alienation/labour conditions that arose around them
+* (sometimes in theory, though not always in practice) privileged the handmade over machine-made *for some Arts and Crafts proponents, it was less against machines in general and more about the alienation/labour conditions that arose around them
 * In our present day, is our own fascination with the Arts and Crafts movement a nostalgia for pre-digital times?
 Funny, because shows that even nostalgia is never new (pre-industrial or pre-digital)
 * Arts and Crafts, as a movement, spread not only to other parts of the Western world (Ireland, America, Europe, etc) but also to India, China, etc. (far less talked about for obvi reasons), so might think of "which Arts and Crafts" as much broader than is usually talked about
 * Gender:
-..1.
-Many women worked in the A&C movement, though there was a separation/divison of labour/craftsmanship within A&C: women exclusively did embroidery, lace-making, etc. while men did all the silversmithing, glass-making, etc.
+  * Many women worked in the A&C movement, though there was a separation/divison of labour/craftsmanship within A&C: women exclusively did embroidery, lace-making, etc. while men did all the silversmithing, glass-making, etc.
-..* Women were not allowed in the Art Workers Guild >:(, but created their own Women's Guild of Arts, though Callen argues that it came too late (1907) in the Movement to have much of an impact within the broader A&C
+  * Women were not allowed in the Art Workers Guild >:(, but created their own Women's Guild of Arts, though Callen argues that it came too late (1907) in the Movement to have much of an impact within the broader A&C
-..* In this way, reinforces traditional divisions of labour rather than being progressive, but the "rising profile of female craft industries" cannot be separated from proactive efforts/campaigning by women for increased access to political, educational, and labour institutions
+  * In this way, reinforces traditional divisions of labour rather than being progressive, but the "rising profile of female craft industries" cannot be separated from proactive efforts/campaigning by women for increased access to political, educational, and labour institutions

 ####Aesthetics
 * Emphasis on "nature", both as a thematic aspect as well as in the sense of "natural" or "organic" materials and appearances (e.g. not painting over/otherwise disguising one material as another)